mdc159/deep_research_app/README.md

 # Deep Research App

-A Python research system that transforms PDFs, URLs, and research questions into **versioned, citation-backed Markdown papers** using the `deepagents` framework with a Streamlit UI.
+A Python research system that uses the `deepagents` framework with a Streamlit UI.

 ## Features